FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 As these things were ready I wanted to next build up the CI/CD pipeline for the blog and homepage in Azure Devops.

-I choose an Azure App Service for my blog because a blob storage _must_ have a subdomain and I want it to be available via `http://offering.solutions/` without subdomains and a blob storage is case sensitive which is bad for getting recognized by search engines, so I went for an app service instead but
+I choose an Azure App Service for my blog because a blob storage _must_ have a subdomain and I want the page to be available via `http://offering.solutions/` without subdomains and a blob storage is case sensitive which is bad for getting recognized by search engines, so I went for an app service instead but wanted to use a blog storage to work as a "cdn"-like service to provide my static files.

-## Preparing the cdn
+## Preparing the static files

-In the CDN I did a new container called `$web` where I would upload all the files.
+In the Azure Blob Storage I did a new container called `$web` where I upload all the files.

 ![cdn container](https://cdn.offering.solutions/img/articles/2019-05-29/cdn-container.png)